dguaderrama/bootcamp-jb/_posts/2002-data-wrangling/2002-12-31-data-wrangling.md

 ---
-title: "Data Wrangling"
+title: "Data Formatting"
 layout: post
-category : Data Wrangling
+category : Data wrangling
 tagline: "Supporting tagline"
 tags : [wrangling]
 ---

+{% include JB/setup %}
-# Data Wrangling
+# Data Formatting

 Data manipulation can be a simple endeavour if the data inputs come in the same or compatible formats.
 Data sources will usually have a specific format they use for their data which can make it easy to use work with their datasets.
 Unfortunately, when we gather data from various sources, we are usually given several different formats to data to deal with.
 Data wrangling is the process of manipulating and reformatting disparate data sources into compatible datasets.
 Data wrangling makes proper analysis/modeling possible.
 There are several methods common to spatial data wrangling some of which are: